-- No description or description too short – Describing your work might be the most important step of all.
+Describing your work might be the most important step of all.
 Not only does a book description double as a great marketing tool to get readers interested, it’s also used to catalogue your work in retail channels all over the world.
-For this step, you’ll be asked to provide details including category and genre, keywords, description, language, licensing and edition number.
+For this step, you’ll provide details including category and genre, keywords, description, language, licensing and edition number.
 It’s crucial you provide consistent information here that matches any details you have already provided or stated in your book and on your cover.
-Many retailers require this information to be accurate in order to list your content and make sure it gets in front of the right readers.
+Many retailers require this information to be accurate to list your content and make sure it gets in front of the right readers.

-- “Metadata” mismatch – Simply put, metadata is the who, what, when, and where of your ebook.
-Much like your ebook’s description, metadata includes items like your title, author name, volume number, price, etc. and are what most retailers use to appropriately list and categorize your content.
+Metadata is the who, what, when, and where of your ebook.
+Much like your ebook’s description, metadata includes items like your title, author name, volume number, price, etc. and are what most retailers use to list and categorize your content.
 Metadata must perfectly match so that customers searching for your eBook in a catalogue can find it.

-- Up-selling or listing a price on your cover – You can adjust the price of your ebook at anytime and we encourage you to experiment with different prices that are competitive with other books in the same genre.
+You can adjust the price of your ebook at anytime and we encourage you to experiment with different prices competitive with other books in the same genre.
 With that in mind, avoid listing the price of your eBook anywhere on the cover, in the description, or in the ebook itself so you can be flexible to change the price later if you need to.

-- Poor image quality (borders, pixels) – You’ve probably come across a picture on the Internet that was hard to see no matter how much you zoomed in or reloaded the page.
-Pixelated or blurry images won’t show up on today’s high resolution computers, tablets, phones and eReading devices.
+You’ve probably come across a picture on the Internet that was hard to see no matter how much you zoomed in or reloaded the page.
+Pixelated or blurry images won’t show up on today’s high resolution computers, tablets, phones and devices.
 This means they can’t go in your ebooks either.
-If you decide to include images when creating your ebook, we can only accept high-resolution, three color, RGB (red, green, blue) formatted pictures.
+If you include images when creating your ebook, we can only accept high-resolution, three color, RGB (red, green, blue) formatted pictures.
 Four color, CMYK (cyan, magenta, yellow, key black) images will not translate properly.

 Since 2002, Lulu has powered the knowledge-sharing economy by enabling creators in more than 225 countries and territories to publish over 2 million books.
 Lulu’s industry-leading tools and global network of print facilities provide creators with the resources to succeed on their terms.